scylladb/scylladb/docs/alternator/alternator.md

 Our goal is that any application written to use Amazon DynamoDB could be run, unmodified, against Scylla with Alternator enabled.
-Alternator's compatibility with DynamoDB is fairly complete, but users should be aware of some differences and some of unimplemented features.
-The extent of Alternator's compatibility with DynamoDB is described in the [Scylla Alternator for DynamoDB users](compatibility.md) document, which we updated as the work on Alternator progresses and compatibility continues to improve.
+Alternator's compatibility with DynamoDB is fairly complete, but users should be aware of some differences and some unimplemented features.
+The extent of Alternator's compatibility with DynamoDB is described in the [Scylla Alternator for DynamoDB users](compatibility.md) document, which is updated as the work on Alternator progresses and compatibility continues to improve.

 ## Running Alternator